Emmacharleswilson/Pub-Quiz/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my fellow students Harry Dhillon and Daisy Gunn for their support & feedback.
+I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my fellow students Harry Dhillon and Daisy Gunn for their support & feedback.

 ## Notes